wolearyc/ramannoodle/docs/source/dev guide.rst

 * Docstring descriptions for array arguments should provide a dimension and shape.
 Uppercase letters can be used for cases where shape is variable.
 For example, "4D array with shape (M,N,3) where M is ... and N is ...".

-* Unless otherwise noted, fractional coordinates are always used.
-Variables that are in Cartesian coordinates always have "cartesian\_" appended.
+* For all coordinates, vectors, displacements, etc, ramannoodle works in fractional coordinates.
+Variables and arguments in cartesian coordinates will also have  "cart\_" appended.

 * Use classes widely.
 Sometimes, a regular function is all that is needed!